 It is very important for host parents to establish their au pair house rules as soon as their au pairs arrive.
 Cultural Care Au Pair provides an invaluable Household Handbook which can be downloaded and customized.
 It allows parents to establish au pair guidelines regarding issues such as use of appliances, smoking, visitors and guests, curfews, car use, television, phone, internet, and personal and family computers.
 Making your house rules and regulations known from the start eliminates any confusion and sets expectations for everyone involved.
 Our House Rules provides additional insight into how to set household rules.

 Au Pair Car Use

 You’ll want to think carefully about what your family’s guidelines will be regarding car use.
-Make sure you know the answers to the following questions and make sure these points are outlined clearly in the driving section of your Household Handbook:
+Make sure you know the answers to the following questions and make sure these points are outlined clearly in the driving section of your House Rules: